$250k Life Insurance: $20-$300/mo Rates by Age (Term vs Whole Life 2026)

 Waiver of Premium

 With this rider, your insurance company will waive your life insurance premiums if you become totally disabled and are unable to work.
+This ensures your coverage stays in force even when you can’t afford to pay premiums due to disability.

 Return of Premium